 While “Take 10” is very helpful to the professional driver, it’s also helpful to others on the road.
 So drivers, why don’t you take the “Take 10” technique home to your family and tell them about it?
 After all, safety is a shared responsibility and your family will appreciate that you shared how to “Take 10” when making a lane change to help them stay safe when you can’t be behind the wheel of the family car.

-For more information on safe driving practices be sure to check out PRO-TREAD’s lesson on “Lane Changes and Intersections."
-BCOs, thank you for the work you do and we do hope you make it a great—and safe—day!
+For more information on safe driving practices be sure to check out the heavy duty truck driver training course on “Lane Changes and Intersections."